 Misdemeanor DUI convictions can be sealed from criminal records seven years after the case closes.
 In contrast, misdemeanor reckless driving convictions are sealable only one year after the case closes.

 Meanwhile, felony DUI convictions can never be sealed in Nevada.
 They remain on criminal records forever.
-But if the felony DUI charge gets reduced to felony reckless driving, the record can be sealed five years after the case ends.3
+Though if the felony DUI charge gets reduced to felony reckless driving, the record can be sealed five years after the case ends.3

 The sooner you can clear your record, the better your job-, housing-, and loan prospects.
 Learn more about sealing a DUI record in Nevada.